Marilù Capparelli

-Marilù Capparelli is an Italian lawyer and managing director of Google's legal department in EMEA.
-She has been Google's Director of Legal Affairs since 2009.
+Marilù Capparelli is an Italian lawyer who serves as a director of Google's legal department in EMEA.
+She has been in Google's Legal Affairs since 2009.
 Capparelli has been a Director of Legal & Public Policy Affairs at eBay, PayPal and Skype Technologies.

+Early life and education

 Capparelli speaks four languages fluently and she has a PhD from the University of Bologna where she was a visiting lecturer in the Civil Law Department.